 With this option enabled, the affiliate has the possibility to request to withdraw his commissions.

 - Require invoice: the customer has to create an invoice before the admin will pay him.
 Since the affiliate is receiving money from the store he will need to send an invoice to the store admin.

-- Invoice mode: decide how the user should submit his invoice.
+- Invoice mode: decide how the user should submit the invoice.

-- Invoice example: give in the url of the example invoice you want to show your affiliate.
+- Invoice example: type the URL of the example invoice that you want to show to your affiliate.

 - Company details: give in your company details

-- Invoice fields: decide which fields are necessary for the customer to add in his invoice.
+- Invoice fields: decide which fields are necessary for the customer to add to his invoice.

-The affiliate will find a new option in his menu where he can request a withdraw.
-In the withdraw screen the affiliate can decide from-to which date they want to withdraw their commissions.
+The affiliate will find a new option in his/her menu where he/she can request a withdraw.
+In the withdraw screen, the affiliate can decide from-to which date they want to withdraw their commissions.